 Protect the water quality in the area from lead pollution.

 You can write or call Meade County Commission, Game, Fish & Parks (GFP) staff and/or GFP Commission will make decisions.
 Read the draft EA & call up DANR staff reviewing the EA.
-The USFWS staff in Denver is overseeing a NEPA analysis but GFP and had released the EA for comment (comment period closed).
+The USFWS staff in Denver is overseeing a NEPA analysis but GFP and had released the EA for comment (first comment period is closed).
 (GFP is asking for the USFWS’s Pittman Robertson’s grant program to help pay for the project.
 Either the federal government or the USFWS policy requires NEPA for projects creating outdoor gun ranges.
 If FWS approves funding it will stipulate some requirements in a contract).
-You can write or call your legislator (as GFP was asking the legislature for money to pay for this project & failed to get it – scoll down)
+You can write or call your legislator (as GFP was asking the legislature for money to pay for this project & failed to get it in 2022 – scoll down)

-Game, Fish and Parks has been unable to fund raise enough donations or grants to pay for building the range and are asking the 2022 legislature for millions to help fund the project & did not get the 2.5 million, perhaps they will try again next year .
+Game, Fish and Parks has been unable to fund raise enough donations or grants to pay for building the range and were asking the 2022 legislature for millions to help fund the project & did not get the 2.5 million, perhaps they will try again next year .
 Thus folks can contact your SD Legislator with concerns.